dangminhduc/aws-solution-architecture-professional-note/README.md

 ## Security
 - Amazon Detective has role session analysis feature that can provide visibility to role usage, cross-account role assumptions, role-chaining activitiese performed across multiple accounts.
 - AWS Network Firewall can be used to inspect and control traffice between VPCs or subnets in the same VPC using VPC routing enhancements.
+- AWS Config best practice
+  - Enable AWS Config in all accounts and Regions.
+  - Record configuration changes to ALL resource types.
+  - Record global resources (such as IAM resources) only in one Region.
+  - Ensure that you have a secure Amazon S3 bucket to collect the configuration history and snapshot files.
+  - Specify an Amazon S3 bucket from another (central IT) account for centralized management of history files and snapshots.
+  - Specify an Amazon Simple Notification Service (Amazon SNS) topic from another (central IT) account for centralized management of configuration and compliance notifications.
+  - Use Amazon CloudWatch Events to filter AWS Config notifications and take action.
+  - Set the appropriate permissions for the IAM role assigned to AWS Config.
+    - Use the AWS Config service linked role to allow Config to record resource configuration changes.
+    - If you prefer to create an IAM role for AWS Config yourself, use the AWS managed policy AWS_ConfigRole and attach it to your IAM role.
+  - Ensure that the SNS topic permissions are restricted to only allow AWS Config to publish messages to it.
+  - Turn on periodic snapshots with a minimum frequency of once per day.
+  - Use the AWS CloudTrail Lookup API action to find the API events that occurred in the timeframe when the configuration change occurred.
+  - If you have your own third party ITSM or CMDB solution like ServiceNow or Jira Service desk, use the AWS Service Management connector to feed Config data into those systems.
+  - Identify resources that are undergoing the most configuration changes on a routine basis to control costs.
+  - Use Conformance Packs in your account as well as across your organization.
+  - Leverage the sample templates for conformance packs as a starting point to quickly bootstrap your accounts.
+  - Use AWS Security Hub for an opinionated set of security checks and AWS Config conformance packs for any customization or building your own compliance pack.
+  - Use the AWS Config Rule Development Kit (RDK) for authoring custom rules.
+  - Create change-triggered custom rules for resource types supported in AWS Config.
+  - Create periodic custom rules for resource types not supported in AWS Config.
+  - In a multi-account scenario involving custom rules, centralize the Lambda function in one account for easier management.
+  - Use the AWS Config Rules repository, a community-based source of custom AWS Config rules.
+  - Config rules and conformance packs that have global resources in scope (such as IAM), should only be deployed in one region to avoid costs and API throttling.
+  - For custom rules, while submitting put-evaluations, use “annotations” to add supplementary information about how the evaluation determined the compliance.
+  - Ensure judicious usage of “DeleteResults” and “Re-evaluate”rules functionalities for your config rules to avoid spike in AWS Config billing.
+  - Use the data aggregation feature to aggregate resource configuration and compliance data into a central account.
+  - Create an organizations-based aggregator to aggregate AWS Config data from your entire organization.
+  - Use the Advanced queries feature to centrally query your resource configuration and compliance data.
+  - Use Amazon Athena to query the historical state of your resources.

 ## Others
 - Default retetion period of Kinesis DataStream is 24 hours, can be extended up to 365 days.